 The Company also files periodic reports with state and local agencies reflecting lobbying activities as required by relevant state and local laws.
 For the jurisdictions that provide online availability, the Company's filed reports, as of December 31, 2018, can be found at the following linked websites:

 Raytheon has in place sound procedures to assure the accuracy, timeliness, and oversight of its federal and state filings.

 In the ordinary course of business, Raytheon participates in certain trade associations.
 Membership in trade associations can provide a number of benefits including: facilitating the Company's ability to stay abreast of technical issues and emerging industry standards; providing educational opportunities for employees; reporting on trends; and engaging in public advocacy and education on behalf of the membership.
 Some trade associations utilize a portion of membership dues for non-deductible lobbying regarding issues of common concern to members.
 Under Section 6033(e)(1) of the Internal Revenue Code, trade associations are required to inform contributors of the portion of annual dues, if any, attributable to lobbying expenses.
-A listing of the trade associations to which Raytheon paid 2018 dues of $50,000 or more in 2018 and the portion of such dues, if any, not deductible under Section 162(e)(1) of the Internal Revenue Code, as reported by the organization, are set forth in the 2018 Trade Association Summary.
-There was also no other separate payment at this level made to a trade association in 2018 with the purpose that such payment be used for lobbying.
+A listing of the trade associations to which Raytheon paid dues of $50,000 or more for 2018, 2017, 2016 and 2015 (when the Company first began making such disclosures) and the portion of such dues, if any, not deductible under Section 162(e)(1) of the Internal Revenue Code, as reported by the organization, are set forth in the Trade Association Historical Summary.
+There were also no other separate payments at this level made to a trade association during this period with the purpose that such payment be used for lobbying.

 The Public Policy and Corporate Responsibility Committee of the Board of Directors, which is composed entirely of independent directors, periodically receives reports on political and lobbying activities in accordance with its Charter.